-The team at LAIKA reported that they “missed the boat on Timescale initially,” and instead evaluated OpenTSDB and InfluxDB.
-Ultimately, they ended up selecting InfluxDB, but said they “regretted it shortly thereafter” since InfluxDB did not prove to be scalable nor resource-efficient for their workload.
-The infrastructure team felt that with a different system, they could handle a much bigger workload than InfluxDB managed at the time without having to change their existing hardware.
+LAIKA requires large amounts of data processing and storage while creating and editing its animated content.
+The team evaluated OpenTSDB and InfluxDB.
+Ultimately, they ended up selecting InfluxDB but said they “regretted it shortly thereafter” since InfluxDB did not prove to be scalable nor resource-efficient for their workload.
+The infrastructure team felt that with a different system, they could handle a much bigger workload than InfluxDB managed at the time without changing their existing hardware.

-After about 8 months of using InfluxDB, they discovered TimescaleDB and started aggressively migrating their data.
-The team reported a notable performance boost when it came to performing complex queries after the transition.
-Since the team at LAIKA had years and years of data stored in PostgreSQL, they were excited to add TimescaleDB which allowed them to finally perform cross-join queries to answer complex questions of their data.
-TimescaleDB allowed the team to consolidate metrics from all of LAIKA’s host machines into one central, high-performance, reliable time-series database.
+After eight months of using InfluxDB, they discovered Timescale and started aggressively migrating their data.
+The team reported a notable performance boost when performing complex queries after the transition.
+Since the team at LAIKA had years and years of data stored in PostgreSQL, they were excited to add Timescale, which allowed them to finally perform cross-join queries to answer complex questions about their data.

+Timescale allowed the team to consolidate metrics from all of LAIKA’s host machines into one central, high-performance, reliable time-series database.

-Since we are huge fans of PostgreSQL, TimescaleDB was a natural solution.
+We could foresee that our internal database, InfluxDB, was not scalable nor resource-efficient for our workload.
+Since we are huge fans of PostgreSQL, Timescale was a natural solution.
 The transition allowed us to retire complex internal applications and immediately allowed us to correlate licensing data with farm usage.
-We are very pleased with TimescaleDB's ability to serve as a sophisticated database system that does not require much manual servicing.”
+We are very pleased with Timescale's ability to serve as a sophisticated database system that does not require much manual servicing.

-- Mahlon Smith, Senior Technologist, LAIKA
+Mahlon Smith, Senior Technologist at LAIKA